 The greenhouse gas data is collected annually across the QinetiQ Group in two tranches.
 The first tranche captures Q1-Q3 of the reporting period and is collected in January.
-The Q4 data is collected at year end (April).
+The Q4 data is collected after year end in April.

 Data collection templates are issued to relevant site and business unit contacts across the company.
 The completed templates are consolidated by the Energy Team.
 Information is also obtained from the QinetiQ management systems; including the Energy Bureau, accounts payable, Environmental and Energy Management Systems, QMAS (explosives database), and from our supply chain.